lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     The *bond_style*, *angle_style*, *dihedral_style*, and *improper_style* commands specify the
     different potentials used to restrain the relative positions of the atoms.
-For more details about the potentials used here, you can have a look at the LAMMPS website, see for example the page of the |OPLS|.
+For more details about the potentials used here, you can have a look at the LAMMPS website, see for example the page of the |OPLS| :cite:`jorgensen1988opls`.

 .. |OPLS| raw:: html